sndrs/ok/README.md

 # ok

-> 🙇‍♂️ An obliging task runner
+> 🙇‍♂️ Obliging task runner

-Automatically run a project’s `package.json` scripts in a stipulated environment without further installations or configuration.
+Automatically run a project’s `package.json` scripts in the right environment with no additional installation or config.

 ```bash
 npm i -g @sndrs/ok